Skatteetaten/mva-meldingen/docs/english/test/index.md

    - Upload 0 or more attachements
    - Submit MvaMeldingInnsending

 Skatteetaten have made available a test application that shows how the steps described above can be done.
-This is written in [jupyter notbook format](https://jupyter.org/):
+This is written in [jupyter notebook format](https://jupyter.org/):

 1. [Jupyter notebook demo for retrieving, validation](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/demo.ipynb).
 Download the folder test and run the script demo.ipynb (the script will execute all steps in the process: call ping service to check the connection and validate the mva tax return.
 2. [Jupyter notebook demo for retrieving, validation and submitting](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/message-submission.ipynb).
 Run the script demo.ipynb.
 The script will execute all steps in the process.